achantavy/achantavy.github.io/_posts/2020-07-19-loading-7m-items-to-neo4j-with-and-without-unwind.md

 Interesting!
 This is the same error observed in Cartography issue [#170](https://github.com/lyft/cartography/issues/170), which we've had a hard time reproducing.
 I would have thought that multiple smaller writes would avoid weird socket problems like this because there's less data to write in each interaction, but anyway, this is a topic for another day.

-So for this experiment, I observed my code running for at least 15 minutets, which is already **900 times** slower than approach 1's `UNWIND` method (900 seconds in 15 minutes vs the 1 second it took for `UNWIND` to run).
+So for this experiment, I observed my code running for at least 15 minutes, which is already **900 times** slower than approach 1's `UNWIND` method (900 seconds in 15 minutes vs the 1 second it took for `UNWIND` to run).

 # Let's try 7,000,000 items